Ten days: After an early coronavirus warning, Trump is distracted as he downplays threat

 On Sunday, Feb.
 2, as O’Brien appeared on “Face The Nation,” the president visited Trump International Golf Club for another day on the links.

-That evening, before returning to Washington, Trump hosted a Super Bowl party at his club, complete with cheerleaders shaking pompoms, the Florida Atlantic University marching band, and an oversize likeness of Trump dressed as a football player, wearing a red jersey emblazoned with the number “45.”
+That evening, before returning to Washington, Trump hosted a Super Bowl party at his club, complete with cheerleaders shaking pompoms, the Florida Atlantic University marching band and an oversize likeness of Trump dressed as a football player, wearing a red jersey emblazoned with the number “45.”

 Behind the scenes, however, some in Trump’s orbit were showing signs of concern.
 The day before the O’Brien briefing, staffers gathered in then-acting chief of staff Mick Mulvaney’s office for a meeting to begin discussing the administration’s response to the virus, spurred by “a realization that we weren’t doing enough,” a senior official present at the meeting explained.
 And first lady Melania Trump in early February began privately raising concerns about her husband’s planned trip to India at the end of the month, worried about the spreading virus, two officials said.